pmc-community/jekyll-site-template/doc-contents/_components/card.md

 - `buttons`: the link buttons to be rendered in the footer of the card

 # Card gallery
 Card gallery is a great way to list elements of the same type (such as projects or categories).
-The cards in card galleries doesn't accept `aside content`, thus we recommend to use link buttons to more detailed information or links inside the card text.
+The cards in card galleries does not accept `aside content`, thus we recommend to use link buttons to more detailed information or links inside the card text.
 Card galleries are always rendered on a single row with horizontal scroll on narrow screens (mobile devices).
-On desktop (large screens) card galleries are rendered based on `oneRow` parameter, on one row with horizaontal scroll or in rows of three cards.
+On desktop (large screens) card galleries are rendered based on `oneRow` parameter, on one row with horizontal scroll or in rows of three cards.

 Building the card galleries is a bit more complex because it is necessary to define each card.
 It works as shown next.
 The following example build a card gallery made of 4 cards, having different link buttons configuration.